 Inside the cover was the inscription, "To Brian from Nan, Xmas 1949".
-My great-grandmother had given my father, Brian, the book when he was a similar age to me back then.
+My great-grandmother had given the book to my father, Brian when he was a similar age as I was back then.
 It must have read like a boys' own adventure to my younger father, though the book's opening sentences make it sound stilted and dated nowadays:

 I was seated in an arm-chair in my private study in a small town on the west coast of England.
 It was a splendid afternoon, and it was exactly five o'clock.
 I was ruminating, as I frequently do, on the pleasant memories of bygone days, when a tap at the door aroused me.